FREE THE TRUTH TUKUA TE PONO

 Email your MP

 Find your local MP using this interactive map.
-Politely email or phone them and ask them to call on our allies, the US and UK to end this and bring Assange home.
-Say why it matters to you and add weighty quotes from notable authorities here.
+Politely ask them to stand with Australia and call on our allies to let Assange come home.
+Say why it matters to you and add quotes from notable authorities here.

 Paul Hunt NZ’s Human rights Commissioner